Member Login

 TRAINING

-New candidates will be required to attend three 2-hour on-course training sessions.
-Sessions will involve actual game situations with on-the-job training.
-After each session, the member or staff will inform the Caddie Master if the candidates in their group showed the desire and willingness to be a good caddie.
-Those less than desirable will not advance to the next stage.
+New candidates will be required to attend two 2-hour training sessions.
+Sessions will involve classroom work, on-the-job scenarios, and real-time walkthroughs.
+After each session, the caddie master will assess all candidates' abilities.
+Those who show the desire and willingness to be a good caddie will be invited back, those less than desirable will not advance.

 The Caddie Master will seek out the members who had a rookie caddie and ask for input on their performance.
 If there is an issue, it will be discussed with said caddie.
-If the issue requires more training, that caddie should be assigned to a caddie committee member to work on the issue.
+If the issue requires more training, that caddie should be assigned to a caddie committee member or mentor caddie to work on the issue.

 Any attitude issues warrant dismissal.